|Previous College:||Central Michigan '10|

-"We feel very lucky to add someone of Tyler's caliber to the Brown wrestling program," said Amato.
+"We feel very lucky to add someone of Tyler's caliber to the Brown wrestling program," former Brown head coach Dave Amato said upon his hiring.
 "He brings a great deal of Division I experience and will add an extremely technical coach to our staff."

 A native of Gladstone, Mo., Grayson headed North to Central Michigan where he compiled 31 wins in his first three seasons.
 His senior year he finished with a 20-7 overall mark and 13-2 dual meet record on his way to a conference championship at 165 pounds.

-Grayson is also a two-time Midlands placer (sixth & eighth), two-time University Nationals placer (second & seventh) and an All-American and two-time state champion at the high school level.
+Grayson is also a two-time Midlands placer (sixth and eighth), two-time University Nationals placer (second and seventh), and an All-American as well as a two-time state champion at the high school level.